Bal a Bali: 2017: seven-year-old season

 Bal a Bali was originally scheduled to retire to stud at Calumet Farm in 2017 but Mandella had other ideas.
 "I gave him some time off, and they thought, if he didn't train well, he could go to stud," Mandella said.
 "But he's training too good to go to stud."
 Instead, Bal a Bali was entered in the Group I Frank E. Kilroe Mile on March 11, 2017 where he was the 9-1 longshot in a highly competitive field of six.
 Bal a Bali raced in the middle of the pack during the early going, then gradually closed ground in the stretch to win by a head over What a View, who had won the 2016 renewal of the race.
 Bal a Bali became one of the first horses to come back from laminitis and win a Grade I race.

 Bal a Bali finished fifth in his next start, the Woodford Reserve Turf Classic on a rain-softened course at Churchill Downs on May 6.
 On June 3, he returned to win the Shoemaker Mile at Santa Anita with a powerful closing run.
 "He's had some problems in his life and overcame them," said Mandella.
 "He's very fortunate to have had two sets of owners that are the best in the business and were willing to do what's right for him, and the results of that are what we saw today."

 On August 20, Bal a Bali made what would prove to be his final start in the Del Mar Mile Handicap, finishing sixth.
 He was next being pointed to the Breeders' Cup Mile but Mandella felt he was not training at a high enough level so the decision was made to retire him.
 "He's had problems ever since he came here and he's dealt with them and had success – success beyond expectations", said Mandella.

 Retirement

 Bal a Bali was retired to stud at Calumet Farm, where he stood his first season in 2018 for a fee of $15,000.
-His first foals will be of racing age in 2021.
+His first foals came of racing age in 2021.
+That year, he was #16 on the first-crop sire list in the United States.
+He was ranked 19th as a second-crop sire in 2022.

+As of 2024, Bal a Bali stands at Calumet Farm for an advertised stud fee of $5,000.